mlzarathustra/ondes/doc/Envelope.md

  - **release**
  - **alt-release**

  They are all optional, but the ones that appear must be in the order given above.

+ Again, the dash in re-trigger and alt-release is ignored.
+In fact, dashes in keywords will always be ignored.
+So **retrigger** is the same as **re-trigger**.

 ## how the envelope works
 The envelope may be divided into two phases, based on the **release** point, whether or not it's labeled.
 The release point is determined as follows: